akilli/cms/gui/ckeditor/plugins/mediabrowser/README.md

 and that your media browser notifies the editor by posting a message p.e. like

-    window.opener.postMessage({
+    // NOTE: window.opener.origin is only accessible on the same domain window.opener.postMessage({
         alt: 'Optional alternative text',
         src: '/url/to/media'